sameer2403/Random-Advice-Quote--Generator/README.md

 # Introduction

  A React Advice App.
-I useD React on the front end and  making get requests to Advice Slip JSON API.
+I used React on the front end and  making get requests to Advice Slip JSON API.